blanchet3/med/Readme.md

 This is a sample project to show the full stack integration of jbehave -> rest -> DDD -> hibernate.

-The hibernate persistence is missing for now, it's only InMemory.

 To run the tests : mvn test
-To run jbehave tests too : mvn integration-test (NOT working for now, for some reason) To execute the projet: mvn exec:java (this will start the server on port 8080)
+To run jbehave and integration tests too : mvn integration-test To run the server : For now exec:java does NOT work, you need to open it in eclipse and run the RestMain class.

-By default (and because I haven't configured anything else yet), the application will run in the Demo context.
+By default (and because I haven't made it configurable yet), the application will run in the Demo context.
 This means you get a couple of patients pre-filled, see the DemoContext file.

 Here is a sample request you can try :

 _POST http://localhost:8080/patients/1234/prescriptions_
 ```